 Parent elements can pass text style information down to their children.
 You can set text styles on parent elements to apply to their child elements and override these styles in the child element settings.

 It’s common to use this technique to set global font styles on the body tag, to align text and other elements inside of sections, and to override default link block styles.

 To use text inheritance:

 The Body (All Pages) tag is the top-level tag.
 Changes to this tag (like the font) will pass down to all your text.
-This is a great way to set defaults on a project.
+This is a great way to set defaults on a site.

 Maybe you want the paragraph font to be different from the default font.
 When you click into the font, you can see it taking cues from the Body (all pages) tag.
 When you change this font setting, it will apply a new class.